The Reviews

 Recently there have been an awful lot of live albums, and other odd stuff concerning this period of Soft Machine coming out on CD.
 I haven't really had the opportunity to hear any of it, as it hasn't shown up used around here.
 Investigate elsewhere.

-Allen left the group due to visa problems before their first proper album and went off to helm Gong in its various forms.
+Personnel: Robert Wyatt (drums, vocals); Daevid Allen (guitar); Mike Ratledge (piano and organ); and Kevin Ayers (bass).
+Visa problems forced Allen to leave problems their first album; he helmed Gong in its various forms.
 Ayers left after Soft Machine and was replaced by Hugh Hopper (bass, occasional sax).
 The Third lineup included: Elton Dean (alto sax), Lyn Dobson (flute, sop. sax), Nick Evans (trombone), Jimmy Hastings (flute, bass clarinet), of which only Dean was the only one to stay on.
+Wyatt left after Fourth.
+Further changes beyond.

 Soft Machine: Jet Propelled Photographs (rec.
 Apr 1967), ***1/2

-An interesting session probably intended as a demo.
-If you are looking for something like Pink Floyd's debut, or even Third, this isn't it.
-It is a collection of flawed jazz-pop songs enthusiastically performed.
+An interesting session, Jet Propelled Photographs is a collection of flawed jazz-pop songs enthusiastically performed.
 The album's sound and production is slightly rough (backing vocals on "Save Yourself"), and Wyatt's voice sounds a touch haggard.
-This is the only work that Allen plays a major role on, and he tends to stay in the background, or play unhelpful bluesy lines (his "Town Without a Pity"-like intro to "Memories").
+At this point, the group was still a quartet including Daevid Allen; he tends to stay in the background, or play unhelpful bluesy lines (his "Town Without a Pity" intro to "Memories").
 Still, you can hear the basis for their future sound in Wyatt's drumming ("I Should've Known" where he drowns out Allen) and Ratledge's keyboard parts (the piano and vocal "That's How Much I Need You Now").
 Wyatt also has some great skat vocals throughout (example: title track).
 Fans of the early Soft Machine will love this, and many of these songs appeared amidst Wyatt's side of Third.
-Produced by Giorglio Gomelsky, who is known for his work with the Rolling Stones and Yardbirds.
+Produced by Giorgio Gomelsky, known for his work with the Rolling Stones and Yardbirds.

-During 1969 Soft Machine backed Syd Barrett on a few songs on his album The Madcap Laughs.
+During 1969 Soft Machine backed Syd Barrett on a few songs on The Madcap Laughs.

 Soft Machine: Fifth (1972)